Hieu565/Math-Score-Predictor/README.md

   + (Focus = not using your phone, not sleeping, taking full notes)
 - What methods do you prefer to use to learn maths?
 - What methods do you use to solve difficult maths questions?
-- Do you keep a study routine for self-studying maths?
+- Do you keep a daily, weekly study routine or just review before test?
-- Do you often review before tests?

 ## 📊 Data Types